Karoline Olsen

 Karoline Olsen (born 16 June 1998) is a former Norwegian handball player, who last played for Vipers Kristiansand.

 Olsen was a former centre back, but retrained as a left wing.

 She also represented Norway at the 2017 Women's Junior European Handball Championship, placing 7th, at the 2016 Women's Youth World Handball Championship, placing 4th and at the 2015 European Women's U-17 Handball Championship, placing 11th.

+In 2022 she was forced to retire due to her many injures in both her shoulder and her knees.